 During the 1870s, while living in Concord, New Hampshire, the few portraits he produced were painted from photographs of family members.

 In 1883 Bundy journeyed to Jamaica, where he is reported to have executed several paintings for a wealthy planter and to have made studies of tropical scenery.
 He died of typhus shortly after his return to the United States in the same year.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Shepard, Hortense O. "Pilgrim's Progress: Horace Bundy and His Paintings."
 Antiques 86 (October 1964): 445-449.